The Soul

 Do we have to throw up our hands and declare

-but can we say there are good and bad Souls?
+but can we say there are good Souls and bad?
+Yes.

 Body Beware!
 You are in grave peril